Is Sculptra safe?

 Long-term effects

-Generally positive thanks to collagen stimulation; long-term complications are very rarely reported.
+Generally positive due to collagen stimulation; long-term complications are very rarely reported.

 Step